New Yamuna Bridge

-The New Yamuna Bridge is a cable-stayed bridge located in Allahabad (Prayagraj).
+The New Yamuna Bridge is a cable-stayed bridge located in Prayagraj.
 The bridge was constructed by the end of 2004 with the aim of minimizing the traffic over the Old Naini Bridge.
-The bridge runs north–south across the Yamuna river connecting the city of Prayagraj to its neighborhood of Naini.
+The bridge runs north–south across the Yamuna River connecting the city of Prayagraj to its neighborhood of Naini.
 The construction was consulted by COWI A/S, a Danish consulting company.
 Main construction was done by Hyundai and was successfully completed in 2004.
+The structure spans 1,510 meters with a main span of 260 meters, featuring six traffic lanes and pedestrian walkways.